 In order to meet Lloyd's requirements, each syndicate is required to calculate its SCR for the prospective underwriting year.
 This amount must be sufficient to cover a 1-in-200 year loss, reflecting uncertainty in the ultimate run-off of underwriting liabilities (SCR 'to ultimate').
 The Syndicate must also calculate its SCR at the same confidence level but reflecting uncertainty over a one year time horizon (one year SCR) for Lloyd's to use in meeting Solvency II requirements.
+The Board of HMA is responsible for the review and approval of the SCR before submission to Lloyd's and ongoing monitoring.
 The SCR of syndicates is subject to review by Lloyd's and approval by the Lloyd's Capital and Planning Group.

 Lloyd's applies capital uplift to the member's Solvency Capital Requirement, known as the Economic Capital Uplift, to derive the Syndicate's final Economic Capital Assessment (ECA).
 The purpose of this uplift (which is a Lloyd's not a Solvency II requirement) is to meet Lloyd's financial strength, licence and ratings objectives.
-The capital uplift applied for 2018 was 35% of the Syndicate's SCR to ultimate.
+The capital uplift applied for 2019 was 35% of the Syndicate's SCR to ultimate.
 The ECA for a corporate member is determined by Lloyd's with reference to the ECAs of the syndicates on which the member participates, and the member's share of each syndicate.